tnichols217/notes/APBiology/6/Notes/Flash Talk/Prokaryotic Gene Regulation.md

 ![[loop.png]]

 - The regulation loop of the lac operon is similar to a negative feedback loop.
 - This regulation allows procaryotes to maintain a certain level of any biological molecule within the cell.
-In the case of the lac operon, this is
+In the case of the lac operon, this is the presence of allolactose and the lack of ATP.
+- The lac genes produce lactic enzymes, which are able to digest lactose to use as energy, however these genes are